 Categories

 Leopard Trail – Baviaanskloof

 The Leopard Trail has become one of South Africa’s most popular multiday hiking trails.
 The hike follows a circular route and takes place over four days and three nights.
-It is usually fully booked well in advance.
-Many hikers extend the Leopard Trail by adding on the Cedar Falls day hike.
-Where is the Leopard […]
+It is usually fully booked well in advance, but cancellations do become available.
+Many hikers extend the Leopard Trail by adding on the Cedar Falls day […]

+Categories